HUST-NingKang-Lab/BGC-Prophet/README.md

 If you need to obtain multiple FASTA files, you can specify the "--directory" or "-d" parameter, and the FASTA location parameter should be specified as a folder.

 Special amino acid symbols like "J" should be replaced with "L" or "I" manually.
-This operation has a minor impact on the overall generation of word vectors.
+This operation has a minor impact on the overall generation of gene embeddings.

 #### Organize Genomes